w3c/wai-bcase/index.md

 [Accessible Banking YouTube
 playlist](https://www.youtube.com/watch?v=75qKCi59E1U&amp=&list=PLecqH2uhOR0Zb31X7hh5BzWJv4KGLnuUy)

-Barclay's is an excellent example of how a strong commitment to accessibility results in distributed responsibility and shared understanding.
+Barclay's demonstrates how a strong commitment to accessibility results in distributed responsibility and shared understanding.
 Accessibility awareness permeates the company culture.
 The company is percieved as open and fair.
 People are proud to work there and to do business with Barclay's.
 Read the [full Barclay's case study](https://www.barclayscorporate.com/content/dam/corppublic/corporate/Documents/Accessibility/bmb-case-study.pdf) to learn more.

 ### Increase Market Reach